- Diversity, Equity, & Inclusion

 The University of Kentucky BioMotion Lab Runner’s Clinic is a community service clinic led by expert clinical scientists to foster skill development, mentorship, and clinical application of research inquires.
 The funds generated from this clinic will be used for student continuing education opportunities.

-The University of Kentucky BioMotion Lab offers two running-related services for the community.
+The University of Kentucky BioMotion Lab offers multiple running-related services for the community.
 The purpose of these services are to connect research and clinical application by providing running-specific recommendations by specialists in the lab.
 These are cash-based services since they are a specialty service not traditionally covered by insurance.
-For all evaluations, individuals will be provided contact information from the treating physical therapist in order to answer any questions or concerns that arise.
-To schedule, please contact Kathy Schuler-Ringo at firstname.lastname@example.org or 859-218-0496.
+For all evaluations, runners will be provided contact information for the treating physical therapist in order to answer any questions or concerns that arise.
+To schedule, please contact Lauren Erickson at Lauren.Erickson@uky.edu.

-Follow-up visits are offered to runners who have completed an initial physical therapy evaluation.
-As appropriate, additional measurements of strength and motion will be assessed at this time, as well as progressions of exercises and gait retraining drills.
-If the runner has any new concerns or if 3-months have passed since the initial evaluation visit, the runner should undergo a new evaluation.
+Follow-up physical therapy visits are offered to runners who have completed either a running injury and/or performance evaluation or three-dimensional running gait evaluation.
+As appropriate, a re-assessment of the musculoskeletal examination and running gait video analysis may be performed at this time, as well as progressions of therapeutic exercises, gait retraining drills, and return to running programs.
+If the runner has had a new injury or if 6-months have passed since the previous evaluation, the runner should undergo a new running injury and performance evaluation.

-We can accept cash, checks, or credit cards.
-Checks can be made payable to "University of Kentucky College of Health Sciences."
+We can accept cash, credit, or checks, made payable to “University of Kentucky College of Health Sciences.”

 For more information, please visit our website.